M-debug-pixel/M-debug-pixel/README.md

-- 👋 Hi, I’m @M-debug-pixel
+- 👋 Hi, I’m @M-debug-pixel A.K.A Mujtaba Ali
-- 👀 I’m interested in ...hacking
+- 👀 I’m interested in ...Developing serious stuff
-- 🌱 I’m currently learning ...hacking
+- 🌱 I’m currently learning ...Erp Building software
-- 💞️ I’m looking to collaborate on ...vs code online
+- 💞️ I’m looking to collaborate on ...Instagram @Sye_dmujtaba
-- 📫 How to reach me ...
+- 📫 How to reach me ...mmqwerty2224@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---
 M-debug-pixel/M-debug-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.